-Environmental project in Bor copper mine suspended, new tender for extraction of copper from the tailings6.
-December 2012. / Mining
+Environmental project in Bor copper mine suspended, new tender for extraction of copper from the tailings, Mining

 The Serbian government has suspended the project of rehabilitation 450 hectares of mining bare lands in the municipality of Bor with favorable loans from the World Bank.
 Since 2007 over three million dollars has been spent on its implementation since 2007, Beta news agency finds out.

 In response by the Secretary of State from the Ministry of Natural Resources, Mining and Spatial Planning, Tomislav Šubaranović to Bor environmental NGOs it was said that the loan for revitalization was stopped because it was estimated that the loan money “was not sufficient”.

 About $ 35 million was planned for the revitalization.

 Šubaranović therefore proposed that due to the high price of copper, instead of revitalizing the bare lands that have been contaminating crops of Bor citizens for decades, the tailings should be put back into the production process, because it was established that it contains a certain amount of copper.